 Charter schools are public schools that are tuition-free and open to any student who wishes to attend.
-Charter schools are designed, tailored, and governed by each local community, rather than by a central bureaucracy.
+Charter schools are designed, tailored, and governed by each local community rather than a central bureaucracy.

 Are charters public schools?

-Yes, charter schools are tuition-free, public schools that operate independently from the school district’s central bureaucracy.
-Each charter school is governed by its own local school community, which often includes parents and teachers – rather than a district.
-This freedom allows teachers to be more innovative and communities to shape their local school.
+Yes, charter schools are tuition-free public schools that operate independently of the district's central bureaucracy.
+Each charter school is governed by its local school community, which often includes parents and teachers – rather than a district.
+This freedom allows teachers to be more innovative and communities to shape their local schools.

 How can I apply to a charter school?
 Are there admission requirements?

-Charter schools are open to ALL children and they are committed to serving a student body that reflects the local community.
-Research evidence shows that charter school students are just as diverse (racially and economically) as non-charter students.
+Charter schools are open to ALL children and are committed to serving a student body that reflects the local community.
+Research shows charter school students are just as diverse (racially and economically) as non-charter students.

-By law, charter schools can never have selective admissions; anyone can apply and if more students want to attend than there are seats available, there is a lottery to determine who is admitted.
+Charter schools can never have selective admissions; anyone can apply, and if more students want to attend, there are seats available; there is a lottery to determine who is admitted.

 Does it matter where I live?
 What is the attendance boundary?

-As schools of choice, all charter schools are open to any student who wants to apply, regardless of where he or she lives, space permitting.
-Independent Study or non-classroom based schools have some geographical limitations such as only being open to students from a specific county.
+As schools of choice, all charter schools are open to any student who wants to apply, regardless of where they live, space permitting.
+Independent Study or non-classroom-based schools have some geographical limitations, such as only being open to students from a specific county.

 How does the lottery system work?